hrluo93/Python-statistical/README.md

 # python
-A Python Script for permutation&bootstrap test for two group datas
+permutation&bootstrap test is a Python Script for permutation&bootstrap test for two group datas

 Each data is separated by a space，such as 25 26 27 12........